Exciting engineering challenges with great prizes

 • Kristin

-Kristin over 10 years ago
+Kristin about 11 years ago

 Che's idea seems good because it does seem like it will be actually buildable.
 The other robots are too tall and heavy.
 Also his design would be the most cost effective.